caissaradev/Galaxy-ConfigTutorial/README.md

 Those are some of the most commom things you're going to encounter while using color based aimbots.

-**Solving these commom problems**, is quite easy most of them can be solved with just a little of game knowledge and setting up the cheat.
+**Solving these commom problems**, is quite easy most of them can be solved with just a little of game knowledge and setting up the cheat, as explained below.

 ### The basics of setting legit configs